ClouDesire/docusaurus/docs/billing.md

 * **one-off cost**: additional amount to be paid only at the first billing cycle
 * **duration**: in hours - only for *short duration not renewable* pricing

-## Extra-Resources pricing models
+## Extra Resources pricing schemes

-The platform supports 3 different pricing models for "extra-resources", based on quantity usages: tiered scheme, volume scheme and stairstep scheme.
+The platform supports 3 different pricing schemes for Extra Resources, based on quantity usages: *tiered*, *volume* and *stairstep*.

 ### Tiered scheme